CONFINED AQUATIC DISPOSAL (CAD)

 How Does CAD Work?

-The construction of a CAD cell usually begins by dredging a thin layer of silt and clay on the river bottom and placing that dredged material in a DMCF.
-Next, a layer of sand and gravel is removed to deepen the cell, but only in the areas that have a relatively thick, impervious clay layer known as the Arundel Formation.
-Finally the resulting cell (or depression) is filled with dredged material from the Baltimore Harbor.
-The thick clay underneath the cell creates a barrier, effectively eliminating the potential for deposited sediments to interact with aquifers that lay still deeper beneath the surface.
-The sand that is removed will be used in nearby construction.
+The construction of a CAD cell begins by identifying a location that meets criteria for stable containment, accessibility, minimal environmental impact and ideally has sufficient quantities of sand that can be used for innovative reuse or beneficial use.
+A thin layer of material (sand, silt, and clay) is dredged from the river bottom and placed in a dredged material containment facility.
+Next, a layer of sand and gravel is removed to deepen the cell, but only in the areas that have a relatively thick, impervious clay layer.
+Finally, the resulting cell (or depression) is filled with sediment dredged from the shipping channel.
+The thick clay underneath the cell creates a barrier, effectively eliminating the potential for deposited sediments to interact with aquifers that lie still deeper beneath the surface.
+The sand that is removed is stockpiled for use in a future innovative reuse or beneficial use project.

 CAD Has Three Stages:

-With limited dredged material placement capacity at our Harbor Dredged Material Containment Facilities (DMCF), exploring innovative new approaches to dredged material placement in Baltimore Harbor is necessary to maintain the deep water channels of the Port of Baltimore.
+With limited dredged material placement capacity at MPA Harbor Dredged Material Containment Facilities (DMCF), exploring innovative new approaches to dredged material placement in Baltimore Harbor is necessary to maintain the water channels of the Port of Baltimore at depths and widths that modern ships can safely and efficiently navigate.

 In 2016, MPA constructed its first CAD cell in Baltimore Harbor and began an extensive 2-year study of this new approach in Maryland.
 CAD has been used successfully in other areas of the United States, including Boston and Newark Bay.